r-call/git-style-guide/README.md

 # Introduction

-The initial draft of this is actually been created based on an excellent stackoverflow answer, [git branch naming best practices](http://stackoverflow.com/a/6065944/171217).
+The initial draft of this is actually been created based on an excellent stackoverflow answer, "[git branch naming best practices](http://stackoverflow.com/a/6065944/171217)".

 # Naming

-## Repositories

-Branch naming conventions
+## Branch naming conventions

-Use grouping tokens (words) at the beginning of your branch names.
+* Use grouping tokens (words) at the beginning of your branch names.
-Define and use short lead tokens to differentiate branches in a way that is meaningful to your workflow.
+* Define and use short lead tokens to differentiate branches in a way that is meaningful to your workflow.
-Use slashes to separate parts of your branch names.
+* Use slashes to separate parts of your branch names.
-Do not use bare numbers as leading parts.
+* Do not use bare numbers as leading parts.
-Avoid long descriptive names for long-lived branches.
+* Avoid long descriptive names for long-lived branches.
-Group tokens
+* Group tokens

 Use "grouping" tokens in front of your branch names.